 A long black seems like a deceptive name because a long black is a very short Americano.
 It’s usually a double shot of espresso topped up with hot water and served in a 6oz or 8oz cup.
 Basically, a short, robust and black Americano.

 Its name comes from the idea that its similar to a longer espresso; an espresso made with more water.
 However, the idea of a long espresso is a much better description for a lungo.
 This is a very long espresso.

 Usually, when making espresso, you would use a 1:2 ratio of coffee to water.
 Typically, 18g of coffee would yield a 36g espresso.
 However, you would pull an espresso twice the size with a lungo.
 So 18g of coffee to yield 72g of espresso.

 Flavor-wise, a lungo compared to an Americano is slightly more bitter and quite a bit stronger.
-Rather than adding the hot water to the espresso (like in an americano or long black), you push that extra water through the coffee and extract more espresso from it.
+Rather than adding hot water to the espresso, push that extra water through the coffee.
+This will extract more espresso from it.

 Tall and Cold: The Iced Americano

 An iced Americano is just a cold version of the drink, and all the same variations apply – adding milk, cream, etc. Usually, to make an iced Americano, a cup is half-filled with ice, and the espresso is poured straight over it to cool it down quickly.
 The drink is then topped off with cold water (in whatever size cup you ordered).